Softorage/Softorage/content/legal/privacy-policy.md

 Softorage uses the data we collect for 2 main purposes, described in more detail below: to operate our business and this website; and to send communications, including promotional communications.
 * Security and Safety: We use data to protect the security and safety of our website.
 * Communications: We use data we collect to communicate with you and personalize our communications with you.
 Additionally, you can sign up for email subscriptions and choose whether you wish to receive promotional communications from Softorage by email, SMS, post and telephone or other means of communication.
-For information about managing your contact data, email subscriptions and promotional communications, please submit a request to us using our email: contact@softorage.com.
+For information about managing your contact data, email subscriptions and promotional communications, please submit a request to us using the [contact form](/contact-us/).

 Softorage also uses the collected data for various purposes:
 * To provide and maintain the Service